webqit/webflo/README.md

 + the long-missing framework design and architecture for a HTML-first thinking!
 + a focused standards-based philosophy that breeds more authentic applications!

-Plus, native support for much of what could be the web of the future...
+You can also expect to meet native support for much of what could be the web of the future...

-+ a new "syntaxless reactivity" breakthrough that simplifies it all for the modern UI!
++ a new approach to reactivity that's based on no syntax at all but plain old JavaScript!
-+ the much-demanded HTML Imports mechanism that enables a more reusable HTML!
++ a new "imports" feature for HTML that makes HTML more reusable!

 ## Documentation